bilza2023/taleempresentation-canvas-slide/README.md

 </a>

+<span style="color: red;">Thelibrary is under heavy development and the code is being changed on regualr basis.</span>

 ## Taleem Presentation library in Brief:

     1. The presentation is a javascript `.js` file.
 It is text based and can be opened in any text editor and edited manually.